Maelstrom8/OTR-AoE2-DE/Readme.md

 # Introduction

 My name is Maelstrom.
 Certain people may know me as Vega.
 This is my first ever mod for Age of Empires 2: Definitive Edition.
 It is an insane project that I have been working on for a bit over a year (at a slow pace).
-It has some lore to it, allow me to explain.

 A year or two ago I was kinda experiencing burnout for RTS games, as I have played them *a lot*.
 One day I stumbled across [Civilization Builder](https://krakenmeister.com/civbuilder/) and later as an extension, the Advanced Genie Editor.
 As a modder and someone who easily absorbs/learns new information, I uh.. to say I liked AGE was an understatement.
 I sat in it for hours at a time.
 It made me hella curious.

-This is an experimental mod.
-It was created purely the following what ifs and questions:
+This is an experimental mod created purely from a series of what ifs and questions:

 - "What if Unique Units had a second upgrade after Elite?
 That would be cool, a unique unit focused mod.. hmm"
 - "Holy shit this Royal Cataphract.. better hide yo infantry"